 - Add Roma Tomatoes, half of a small white onion, garlic cloves, and chicken broth to a blender and blend till pureed.
-If using water then add ½ tsp of salt.
+If using water then add ½ teaspoon of salt.
 Taste and add more salt if needed.

-- I used sirloin steak and diced into small cubes.
-Place 1 Tbsp oil on the steak and season with salt and pepper and stir well.
+- I used sirloin steak and diced it into small cubes.
+Place 1 tablespoon oil on the steak and season with salt and pepper and stir well.
 Heat a cast iron skillet over medium-high heat and cook steak, turning to get all the sides.
-When the beef is done, add rice and tomato sauce mixture.
+When the beef is done, add the rice and tomato sauce mixture.
 Lower heat and allow to simmer till the rice absorbs some of the sauce.
 It will still be a little saucy.

 Assembling the Stuffed Poblanos:

 - Once Poblanos are cooled, rub your hands over the pepper to remove the top layer.
 You will be left with a soft green skin.
 Cut the peppers in half long ways and remove all of the seeds.
 If you started with 3 poblanos, you should now have 6 halves.
 Place them cut side up back into the same baking dish to be filled.